Limit Order Books: Empirical Observations in LOBs

 \subsubsection{Order size}

-A simple example of conditional structure is the relationship between $\left|\omega_x\right|$ and the relative price $\Delta_x$ of orders, reported on the Paris Bourse by \textcite{Bouchaud:2002}.
-Initially, the unconditional distribution of $\left|\omega_x\right|$ was estimated by examining the size of all orders that arrived, as discussed in Section \ref{ordersize}.
-However, when the authors partitioned incoming orders according to $\Delta_x$ and fitted a separate distribution for each value of $\Delta_x$, substantial variation was found between the fitted distributions.
-In particular, those orders with larger relative price were found to have a smaller $\left|\omega_x\right|$ on average.
-A similar observation was made for limit orders on NASDAQ \cite{Maslov:2001}.
+A simple example of conditional structure is the relationship between the size $\left|\omega_x\right|$ and the relative price $\delta^x$ of orders on the Paris Bourse, as studied by \citet{Bouchaud:2002}.
+For the stocks studied, the distribution of $\left|\omega_x\right|$ varied substantially according to the relative price of the corresponding orders.
+In particular, orders with larger relative price had smaller absolute size $\left|\omega_x\right|$ on average. \citet{Maslov:2001} made a similar observation for limit orders on NASDAQ.